-Home - 30 Minute Recipes - Rosemary and Brown Sugar Pork Chops
+Home - 30 Minute Recipes - Brown Sugar Pork Chops with Rosemary (Juicy and Easy)

 This post may contain affiliate links.
 Please read my disclosure policy.

-Super tasty and magically juicy, these brown sugar pork chops (boneless or bone-in) are seasoned with a sweet and savory dry-rub.
+These brown sugar pork chops are seared until caramelized on the outside and juicy inside, using a quick dry rub.
 They can be prepped up to one day ahead or cooked immediately for dinner.
 Sear the chops on the stovetop and finish in the oven to cook to the perfect temperature.

 Ingredients for pork spice rub in small bowl, including brown sugar, garlic powder, pepper, sal and fresh chopped herbs.

-• Garlic: Instead of fresh garlic, the rub includes a little bit of garlic powder.
-Garlic powder is important to use when searing food at high temperature or barbecuing, because fresh garlic can easily burn — which in turn will make your dish taste very bitter.
+• Granulated garlic: Instead of fresh garlic, the rub includes a little bit of garlic powder.
+Garlic powder is important to use when searing food at high temperature or barbecuing, because fresh garlic can easily burn — which in turn will make your dish taste bitter.

 Incredible Rosemary Brown Sugar Pork Chops